-Do you suspect your apartment is “bugged” and you are being monitored or tracked?
+Do you suspect your vehicle is “bugged” and you are being monitored or tracked?

 Do you suspect that you are being followed?
 Maybe you are!

 There are two types of GPS tracking devices, passive or live.

 A passive GPS tracker is a small device that records your vehicle’s activity and must be retrieved and then connected to a computer to see where your vehicle was.
 A live GPS tracker sends a live signal reporting your vehicle location 24 hours a day, every day!

 One of the main reasons people use is a passive GPS tracker is that there is no activation fee or monthly service fees as those associated with live GPS trackers.
 While this does offer significant financial savings, the negative is that the installer will not be able to locate where you are live, they will have to wait until they retrieve the passive tracker from your vehicle to see were you have been.

 Anyone can buy a passive GPS tracker on the Internet for as little as $75.
 The device is usually much smaller than a live GPS tracker and is most often placed either hidden inside the vehicle or attached to the undercarriage of the vehicle inside a small waterproof magnetic case.